Counting Guidance for High Fidelity Text-to-Image Synthesis: Method

 \subsubsection{Attention Map Guidance}

+We have noticed that Stable Diffusion often tends to produce attention maps that do not accurately correspond to the correct location of each object.
+The first row of \cref{fig3} demonstrates this semantic information mixing problem.
+For the prompt \textit{“three oranges and four eggs on the table,”} we find that the attention map of \textit{“oranges”} and the attention map of \textit{“eggs”} share a large part of pixels resulting in the generation of orange-colored eggs instead of oranges and eggs.
 To solve the semantic information mixing problem, we first obtain each object's attention map following \cite{chefer2023attend}.
 Similarly, we exclude the $\langle sot \rangle$ token, re-weigh using Softmax, and then Gaussian-smooth to receive the attention map $M_{i}$ for each object $i$.
 Finally, we normalize each object's attention map as

 where $M_{i,j,k}$ is the attention value of coordinate $(j,k)$ of object $i$'s attention map.

 We then ensure that each pixel coordinate is only referred to by the attention of a single object by calculating each coordinate's minimum attention value and summate them to $L_{min}$ where a low $L_{min}$ indicates that each coordinate is only activated by a single object: